Effect-TS/effect/README.md

 ## Videos
 26-03-2020 Introduction call, basic explaination of the effect library and showcase of examples:
 [https://vimeo.com/401143293](https://vimeo.com/401143293)
+28-08-2020 Scala in The City COnference: Functional Effect Systems to the Rescue https://www.youtube.com/watch?v=Ol1VTFt2FTQ

 ## License
 The library is released with an MIT license and the codebase is fully open-source please read: